openrport/openrport/docs/no02-api-auth.md

 If the reverse proxy sends a specific header and a header that includes a username in the value, rport considers the user as authenticated.
 Using the delegated authentication does not liberate you from performing a `/api/v1/login` request to retrieve the JWT and sending this JWT on all requests.

+If you are using the RPort frontend, you can send authenticated useser directly to `https://<SERVER-FQDN>/auth/?auto-login=1&remember-me=24h`.
+This caused the login form to be auto-submitted.

 To enable the delegated authentication, activate the following settings in your `rportd.conf`.

 ```